-The Cost is Too High: The cost can be one issue, says Elizabeth Salt, PhD, assistant professor of medicine in the division of rheumatology at the University of Kentucky College of Medicine in Lexington.
-“Many people have large copayments, hundreds of dollars a month, and though doctor’s offices work with drug companies to get assistance, it can be a big burden.”
+The Cost is Too High: The cost can be one issue, says Elizabeth Salt, PhD, associate professor at the University of Kentucky School of Nursing and rheumatology nurse practitioner.
+“Many people have large copayments, hundreds of dollars a month, and though doctors' offices work with drug companies to get assistance, it can be a big burden.”

-They are Worried About Side Effects: Other reasons people give for not taking medicine are that they don’t think the medicine is needed or they are afraid of having a bad reaction to it.
-Doctors will usually talk with you about side effects of arthritis medicines, but sometimes they don’t ease your fears or address your real concerns.
+Concern About Side Effects: Other reasons people give for not taking medicine are that they don’t think the medicine is needed or they are afraid of having a bad reaction to it.
+Doctors usually discuss side effects of arthritis medicines with patients, but sometimes they don’t ease their fears or address their real concerns.
 “People can be concerned about cancer with biologics, though large databases show they don’t increase cancer risk,” says Dr. Bruce.
-“Patients also worry about fertility or about effects on their appearance – hair loss and weight gain, for example – but they may not bring this up with the doctor.”
+“Patients also worry about fertility or about effects on their appearance — hair loss and weight gain, for example — but they may not bring this up with the doctor.”

-They Want to Wean Off the Drugs: Some people who feel so much better they don’t see a reason to keep taking the medicines.
+They Think the Drugs Are No Longer Needed: Some people feel so much better, they don’t see a reason to keep taking the medicines.
 “Patients may be able to wean off medications or take lower doses, but that is a conversation they need to have with their physician.
 About half of people flare when they stop biologics,” says Dr. Suarez-Almazor.

 Talk to Your Health Care Providers

-Many problems you have about taking your medicine can be made better by talking about them.
+Many problems with taking medicines can be helped by talking about them.
 Nurses in your doctor’s office can explain your disease and the medicines you’ve been asked to take.
 They may be able to help you get discounts on your costly drugs, and they can help find ways to remind you to take your medicines.

 Working with your doctor to make decisions about your treatment will put you more in control.
 Talk about your worries with your doctor and be sure to go over the pros and cons of the medicines.
 Then together you can decide what’s best for you.
 Being part of the decision will help you stick with the decisions you made.